Kill box

-In weaponry, a Kill Box is a three-dimensional target area, defined to facilitate the integration of coordinated joint weapons fire.
+In weaponry, a kill box is a three-dimensional target area, defined to facilitate the integration of coordinated joint weapons fire.
+The space is defined by an area reference system, but could follow terrain features, be located by grid coordinates or a radius from a center point.

+Definition

 It is a joint forces coordination measure enabling air assets to engage surface targets without needing further coordination with commanders and without terminal attack control.
-The space is defined by an area reference system, but could follow terrain features, be located by grid coordinates or a radius from a center point.

 Such a joint coordination measure can help commanders focus the effort of air and indirect fire assets, and also restrict the trajectories and effects of surface-to-surface fires.
-There may be no-fire areas (NFAs), restricted operations areas (ROAs) and airspace coordination areas (ACAs) included.
+There may be no-fire areas (NFAs), restricted operations areas (ROAs), and airspace coordination areas (ACAs) included.
 No friendly ground forces should go into a kill box unless covered by a no-fire area.

-A type of Fire Support Coordinating Measure (FSCM), a Kill Box is often defined by a grid reference system – based on lines of Latitude and Longitude – superimposed upon a map of an area of operation.
-Each square of the grid may be sub-divided into smaller boxes, each of which may carry its own level of permission – or restriction – on the use of air-to-surface or surface-to-surface weapons.
+A type of fire support coordinating measure (FSCM), a kill box is often defined by a grid reference system based on lines of latitude and longitude, superimposed upon a map of an area of operation.
+Each square of the grid may be sub-divided into smaller boxes, each of which may carry its own level of permission or restriction on the use of air-to-surface or surface-to-surface weapons.

 First developed by the U.S. Air Force in the late 1980s, the technique gained notoriety through its use during the first Gulf War (1991).
-The tactics, techniques, and procedures of Kill Box employment were further refined by the U.S. Air Force throughout the 1990s, leading to more efficient prosecution of targets.
+The U.S. Air Force further refined tactics, techniques, and procedures of kill box employment throughout the 1990s, leading to more efficient prosecution of targets.
+During the 2003 invasion of Iraq, they were once again used in support of the initial invasion.

-During the 2003 invasion of Iraq, they were once again used with devastating effect to prosecute the air war in support of the initial invasion.
-Use of Kill Boxes is now part of Joint U.S. Doctrine and is used by many of the U.S.'s allies.
+Use of kill boxes is now part of Joint U.S. Doctrine and is used by many of the U.S.'s allies.